czbiohub-sf/protoSpaceJAM/README.md

   - enforce maximum length of DNA donor
   - automated selection of of ssDNA donor for maximum chance of payload insertion and prevent recut
   - scan and trim hard-to-synthesis motifs (coming soon)
-- Use pre-computed genome-wide guide RNAs and their properties for fast runtime
+- Use/generate pre-computed genome-wide guide RNAs and their properties for fast runtime

 ## Usage